-At the close of every summer I find myself yearning for fall.
+At the close of every summer, I find myself yearning for fall.
 Nothing quite compares to the way the leaves turn scarlet and gold.
-The crisp chill in the air and the all those wonderful fall smells.
-Right now I’d do just about anything to exchange the hot summer days for a brisk fall afternoon!
+The crisp chill in the air and all those wonderful fall smells.
+Right now I’d do just about anything to exchange the hot summer days for a brisk fall afternoon and a cozy cardigan!

 I can’t help myself but go into full-blown fall-sewing mode at the end of every summer!
 My closet contains an astronomical amount of winter clothing.
 Really it’s slightly absurd, especially since I live in California.
 But I love all the layers, the boots, the scarves, the hats, and the warm fuzzy socks.
 So you can imagine why the only things I want to sew right now are comfy, fall layers.

 The Carefree Cardigan has been at the top of my sewing list for awhile and that’s saying something because my list is a mile long. 🙂 I made two for my sister and three for my mother for their back-to-school wardrobes.
 After seeing how awesome they looked in their cardigans, I was feeling a little jealous and I finally cut one out for myself!

 It makes for the perfect transition piece moving into the fall season.
 The timing is great while it’s not cold enough for anything too heavy, but you still want to layer.